nayana-naik/Trading-Toys/README.md

 # Trading-Toys

-Developed an exchange portal for toys like dolls, miniature cars using HTML5, CSS, Node.js, Express, MongoDB as No-SQL database
+I created this project for the course Network Based Application Development in UNC Charlotte.
+I used HTML5, CSS, Node.js, Express and MongoDB as No-SQL database.
+This website is basically an exchange portal for toys like dolls, cars etc after user authentication.
+A rating system has been implemented for toys and users in the website.